Educator Preparation Institute (EPI)

 The Educator Preparation Institute (EPI) Alternative Certification Program

-The program consists of foundational courses and a field experience course.
-The field experience course requires a total of 30 hours of observation and demonstration in an approved school classroom.
-Each course is 8 weeks in length except for the field experience (16 weeks) and is presented in either an online or mixed-mode format.
-Summer face-to-face intensives are also available on Osceola and West campuses for foundational courses.
+The EPI program consists of foundational courses and a field experience course.
+The field experience course requires a minimum of 30 hours of observation and demonstration in an approved school classroom.
+Each course is usually 8 weeks in length except for the field experience (16 weeks) and is presented in either an online or mixed-mode format.
+Summer face-to-face intensives may also be available on Osceola and West campuses for foundational courses.

 Students who are not in a full-time teaching position or working as a full-time teacher's aide or paraprofessional will have to complete 5 hours of volunteer hours in a K-12 setting per 8 week term (not per course) for mixed-mode courses.
 The exception is when students are enrolled in the field experience course.
 Information about how to complete these volunteer hours will be communicated to students by their instructors at the beginning of the term.
 Each course can require 10-12 hours of work outside of class.
 Students usually are allowed to take 2 courses per 8 week term.